IraHumanitas/AiHateThisUniverse/README.md

 - 👋 Hi, I’m @AiHateThisUniverse
 - 👀 I’m interested in drawing
-- 🌱 I’m currently learning how to life
+- 🌱 I’m currently learning how to life (life's suck)
 - 💞️ I’m looking to collaborate on all
 - 📫 How to reach me?
-Give me money
+Give me money (ak suka uang)

 <!---
 AiHateThisUniverse/AiHateThisUniverse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.